 All the answers go into the mix.
 Mostly, sadly, the answer is No.

 If I had all the money and energy on the planet I’d go to a lot more places.
-I have many readers, and in a perfect world I’d get to meet most of them.
+I have many readers, and in a perfect world I’d get to meet more of them.
 I love reading from and talking about my work, and I learn a vast great deal from listening to readers’ response to it.
 But travel and work and MS present competing priorities.
 I have to make choices.

 For interviews, some of the same considerations go into the mix: How long will it take?
 How many will it reach?
 What format is it?

 Bear in mind that I’m a lot more generous when I’ve just finished a stage in the publication process: first draft, or rewrite, or copyedit.
 I’m freer, I have more energy, I generally not yet engaged on the next thing.
-Right now I am not free but hope towards the end of the year I might be.

 * For tour-type stuff, the publisher pays.
 For university things, it’s generally the institution.
 For genre conventions, it depends—if I’m GoH, they pay; if it coincides with a book release, the publisher pays; if it’s just to party and/or show up at an awards ceremony, we pay for ourselves.